PGalicia/BudgetPlanner/README.md

 A program that takes a percentage amount of your total money as your “spending money” and allocate it to the items you want to use the money on.

-_Note: I am currently working on a version 2 that design of this web app, which you can see [here](https://drive.google.com/open?id=1BQDNJLEtZZiBB2hCC3bDnlWoYTrFS94E)_
+_Note: I am currently working on a version 2 that design of this web app, which you can see [here](https://drive.google.com/open?id=1BQDNJLEtZZiBB2hCC3bDnlWoYTrFS94E).
+I am also planning to utilize React framework._

 Project Version:
 - v1: [view source code](https://www.dropbox.com/s/iug15sjhghfj5zg/v1.zip?dl=0)
+  - **Stack**: Python, Flask, HTML5, CSS3, JavaScript, JQuery, PySQL, MySQL

 ## How It Works